-The Comisión Nacional Bancaria y de Valores (CNBV) needs data infrastructure for AML supervision (the Project) to:
+In the context of the R2A initiative, the Comisión Nacional Bancaria y de Valores (CNBV) has requested the development of a data infrastructure for anti-money laundering (AML) supervision (the Project) to:

 - Allow financial institutions to submit information for anti-money laundering (AML) compliance digitally and automatically to the CNBV;